LukasMarx/ai-food-blog/src/content/posts/Chicken Tacos.md

 recipeYield: "4"
 calories: 350
 recipeCuisine: "Mexican"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat oven to 200°C.",
     "Season both sides of chicken breasts with chili powder, cumin, garlic powder, salt, and black pepper.", "Heat olive oil in a large skillet over medium-high heat.
-Add chicken and cook for 5-6 minutes per side or until cooked through.", "Remove chicken from skillet and let it rest for 5 minutes before slicing into thin strips.", "Warm tortillas in the oven for 2-3 minutes.", "Assemble tacos by adding chicken, shredded lettuce, diced tomatoes, and shredded cheddar cheese on top of each tortilla.", "Garnish with fresh cilantro and a squeeze of lime juice.", "Serve immediately with a side of guacamole."
+Add chicken and cook for 5-6 minutes per side or until cooked through.", "Remove chicken from skillet and let it rest for 5 minutes before slicing into thin strips.", "Warm tortillas in the oven for 2-3 minutes.", "Assemble tacos by adding chicken, shredded lettuce, diced tomatoes, and shredded cheddar cheese on top of each tortilla.", "Garnish with fresh cilantro and a squeeze of lime juice.", "Serve immediately with a side of guacamole.",
   ]
 ---

 ## Introduction